vippsas/vipps-developers/common-topics/README.md

 ## General information

 * [Direct integration and PSP integration](direct-vs-psp.md) - The differences between integrating the Vipps MobilePay APIs directly or implementing the PSP API.
+* [Point of Sale integrations](pos-integrations.md) - Learn about setting up a PoS integration.
+* [Applying for services](applying-for-services.md) - Find the process and requirements for applying for Vipps MobilePay services.
 * [API lifecycle](api-lifecycle.md) - General advice about API versioning and deprecation.
 * [Terminology](terminology.md) - Common Vipps MobilePay terminology, including special terms from Danish, Finnish, and Norwegian.